(c) MRSA Action UK December 2011

 How common is it?

+In recent years, the number of Clostridium difficile infections has fallen rapidly.
 In 2007-08, there were 55,498 cases reported across England.
-From September 2010 to September 2011, there were 31,569 reported cases.
-This is a decrease of 43% which has been achieved with strict measures in hospitals and care facilities to deal with the problem, there is still work to do to reduce this even further, as every case is one too many, which we all acknowledge.
+From December 2014 to December 2015, there were 21,449 reported cases.
+This is a decrease of 61% which has been achieved with strict measures in hospitals and care facilities to deal with the problem, there is still work to do to reduce this even further, as every case is one too many, which we all acknowledge.

 How can it be treated?